jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ### 11.7 Phylogenies

-For the phylogenies themselves, I wrote a custom R script that allows for generating a few summary statisics for the alignment, filtering based on the number of positions, and then pairwise-deletion neighbour-joining phylogenies.
+For the phylogenies themselves, I wrote a custom R script that allows for generating a few summary statistics for the alignment, filtering based on the number of positions, and then pairwise-deletion neighbour-joining phylogenies.

 To ensure a enough positions are present for distance calculations between